EpocDotFr/yatage/docs/player/play.rst

 Now that you're able to :doc:`run a game <run>` using a valid YATAGE world file, it can be played.

-When starting a game, you will be first shown various information about the world being played on.
+When starting a game, you will be first shown various information about the world being played on (you can show it again later anytime using the :ref:`action-intro` action).

 .. note::